jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 - **CRC** (Cyclic Redundancy Check) : see FCS below [3]

 - **Bandwidth bottleneck** : a point at which bandwidth changes from relatively high to relatively low [2]

+- **Data store** : has the ability to save persistent data in some format for later retrieval and processing (e.g., relational database, simple files, key/value stores, document stores, etc.);  typically consulted by the Application Server [24] (see also Application Server)

 - **DNS** (Domain Name System) : a distributed database which translates domain names (e.g., `www.google.com`) to an IP address (e.g., `197.251.230.45`) [17]
   - DNS databases are stored on a hierarchy of world-wide DNS servers - no one server contains the complete database; if 1 server does not contain a requested domain name, that server routes the request to another DNS server up the hierarchy [17]